ricktu288/ray-optics/CONTRIBUTING.md

    - Traditional Chinese: https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/zh_TW.js
    - Simplified Chinese: https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/zh_CN.js
    - Template for a new language:  https://raw.githubusercontent.com/ricktu288/ray-optics/master/simulator/locales/template.js

+   _NOTE: If it is indicated above (or in some PR) that some update for a language has been submitted but not yet merged, please wait until it is merged to avoid repeated translation._
 2. Translate the phrase/sentence in the quotation after `"message":` to the target language.
 If you encounter `<` and `>`, leave the text between them untouched; `&amp;` means the "&" symbol; `\"` means a quote, and `&nbsp;` means an extra space.
 If the translation of an item is completed, remove the line `"incomplete": true,`.
 For example,
 ```javascript
   "welcome": {